Exchange-Traded Funds (ETFs)

 Precious Metals ETFs

 Physically backed precious metals ETFs use the publicly traded trust (PTT) structure, also known as a grantor trust.
-A PTT issues an annual Schedule K-1, passing through tax treatment to the investor, which in this case is the “collectibles” rate on sales of physically backed precious metals (such as gold bullion).
+A PTT issues an annual tax reporting statement, passing through tax treatment to the investor, which in this case is the “collectibles” rate on sales of physically backed precious metals (such as gold bullion).
 Selling a precious metal ETF is deemed a sale of a precious metal, which is a collectible.
 If you hold a collectible over one year (long-term), sales are taxed at the “collectibles” rate — the taxpayer’s ordinary rate capped at 28%.
-That rate is higher than the top long-term capital gains rate of 20% (2016 rates).
+That rate is higher than the top long-term capital gains rate of 20% (2017 and 2018 rates).

 Options on ETFs